GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There's only one trick in software, and that is using a piece of software that's already been written.
+> ### Measuring programming progress by lines of code is like measuring aircraft building progress by weight.
 >
 > ~ *Bill Gates*